eegg/school-policies-and-procedures/src/safeguarding.rst

    * the date and time these details were noted down

 #. store the *Incident Sheet* safely.
-#. pass their suspicions and the reasons for it to the *Child Protection Officer*,
+#. pass their suspicions and the reasons for it to the |The Child Protection Officer|,
    after which the procedures under `Internal procedures for determining Abuse`_ will be followed.